NanoComp/mpb/doc/docs/Acknowledgements.md

 Acknowledgements
 ---

 MPB originated as part of graduate research at MIT with initial contributions by [Steven G. Johnson](http://math.mit.edu/~stevenj/).
-Currently, the MPB project is maintained by [Simpetus](http://www.simpetus.com) and the open-source developer community on [GitHub](https://github.com/stevengj/mpb).
+Currently, the MPB project is maintained by [Simpetus](http://www.simpetus.com) and the developer community on [GitHub](https://github.com/NanoComp/mpb).

 Referencing
 -----------